-- 5. Enter the following: (fields marked with $\Rightarrow$ are required) - Hunt group name. - Description.
-Displayed with the hunt group name in the list of hunt groups. - Hunt group owner: This person can edit the hunt group even if they are not an administrator. - Ring each level for: Interval that each level rings before going on to the next level.
-This can be overridden per level later. - Level order: hunt group type, which controls the order the levels are rung in.
-Options are "Linear: Always start at level 1", "Circular: Start at next level from previous call", "Smart linear: Last level that answered, then linear", and "Smart circular: Last level that answered, then circular". - Record group.
-Select the record group defined earlier. - While ringing: choose whether or not to play music or ringing to the caller. - Music on hold: music to play while caller is on hold.
+- 5. Enter the following: (fields marked with → are required) - Name: Hunt group name. - Description: Displayed with the hunt group name in the list of hunt groups. - Owner: The owner of the hunt group.
+This person can edit the hunt group even if they are not an administrator. - Ring each level for: Interval that each level rings before going on to the next level.
+This can be overridden per level later.